Nexfinity/CakeyBot-Wiki/en/feature/suggestions.md

 1. Login to our [web dashboard](https://cakey.bot/dashboard).
 2. Go to the "Suggestions" page and set the **Suggestion Channel** where new suggestions will be posted.
 This is required - `/suggestion create` won't work until it's set.
 3. On that same page, optionally set the **Suggestion Approved Channel** / **Suggestion Denied Channel** to forward a copy of accepted/denied suggestions there as well.
+4. Optionally set a **Suggestion Ping Role**, which is pinged whenever a new suggestion is posted.
+The role needs to be mentionable, or the bot needs permission to mention any role.

+> The ping role is only mentioned when a suggestion is first posted - deciding on it later (accept/deny/duplicate/review) does not ping it again.
+{.is-info}

 # Creating a Suggestion